First-Time Home Buying 101: How to Buy a Home for the First Time, Step by Step

 Before closing day, you should take one last walk through the property to ensure that any repairs have been made, the seller’s items have been removed, and the home has been left in the condition expected.
 This is your chance to double-check anything on the property one last time.

 Finally, after a month or two of preparation, it is closing day!
 You will attend a meeting with people including your real estate agent and the seller’s agent.
-You’ll need to bring your ID and proof of homeowners insurance (which your agent will help you obtain).

 After you sign a large stack of papers, the home is yours!
 You will leave this meeting with new joys, responsibilities, and the key to your new home.
 Congratulations!

-Originally published November 2021, updated April 2024.
+Originally published November 2021, updated May 2026.